uma-sankar-krishnagiri/Uber-Rides-Data-Analysis/README.md

 3. Review the dashboard (`Dashboard.png`) to gain insights from the visualized data.
 4. Refer to the recommendations document (`Uber_Rides_Data_Analysis_Documentation_and_Recommendations.docx`) for detailed documentation and suggestions for improvement.

-#### Collaborators
-- George Youhana  - georgeyouhana2@gmail.com
-- Mohamed Hesham - moahmedemammdev@gmail.com

-Feel free to reach out to any of the collaborators for questions or further information regarding the project.

 #### Steps for Cloning the Project
 1. **Clone the Repository**: